vivshaw/vivshaw.github.io/README.md

 - [ ] rename SEO component to Seo
 - [ ] should I use an actual list for the blog list? not sure!
 - [ ] stop using global transition variables, and standardize transitions more generally
+- [ ] use a path alias that is more easily distinguishable from NPM packages